 Ms. Rachel completed her Bachelor’s Degree in Women and Gender studies from the University of Redlands and her Master’s Degree in Humanities at Dominican University of California where her culminating project was the development of curriculum for adolescent girls coming of age.
-Rachel has been a TK/Kindergarten teacher, Grades 1 and 2 class teacher and taught Music, Art and Spanish for Grades 1 through 6.
+Rachel has been a TK/Kindergarten teacher, Grades One and Two class teacher and taught Music, Art and Spanish for Grades One through Six.
 She also leads Girls Time, a class for middle school girls.
 Rachel has completed extensive professional development training in Making Math Real, SIPPS Language Arts, Being a Reader, Being a Writer, Curriculum Development and Student Assessments, and is a trained Mindfulness Educator.
-Ms. Rachel is a birth doula and certified yoga teacher.
-She led youth summer camps for many years, has been an assistant teacher in retreats for adolescent girls, volunteers in the youth program at Spirit Rock Meditation Center.
+Ms. Rachel is a birth doula and certified yoga teacher who led youth summer camps for many years, has been an assistant teacher in retreats for adolescent girls, and volunteers in the youth program at Spirit Rock Meditation Center.
 She enjoys travel, yoga, camping and rock climbing.